Appeal following aggravated burglary in Warrington

 Detectives are appealing for information and footage from members of the public following an aggravated burglary in Warrington.

-“I would also like to reassure them that it is believed to be an isolated incident and we have stepped up patrols in the area as a precaution.
-We are doing everything we can to identify the offenders and bring them to justice.
+“I would like to reassure residents that this is believed to be an isolated incident and we are doing everything we can to establish the identities of the offenders and bring them to justice.

-Anyone with information or CCTV footage that may be relevant to the investigation should call Cheshire Constabulary on 101, quoting IML 461366, give the details via https://cheshire.police.uk/contact/general-enquiries or contact Crimestoppers anonymously on 0800 555 111.
+Anyone with information or footage that may aid the ongoing investigation should call Cheshire Constabulary on 101, quoting IML 865433, give the details via https://www.cheshire.police.uk/ro/report or contact Crimestoppers anonymously on 0800 555 111.